-Quantum ESPRESSO is an integrated suite of Open-Source computer codes for electronic-structure calculations and materials modeling at the nanoscale.
+Quantum ESPRESSO is an integrated suite of Open-Source computer codes for electronic-structure calculations and materials Modeling is the creation of a mathematical or conceptual rep...
+More at the nanoscale.
 It is based on density-functional theory, plane waves, and pseudopotentials.

 Quantum espresso is used via the command line.
 There is no graphical interface by default.
-This is typical of most electronic structure codes, where you are often interacting with a remote HPCHPC stands for High-Performance Computing.
-It refers to the ... system.
+This is typical of most electronic structure codes, where you are often interacting with a remote The use of parallel processing for running advanced applicat...
+More system.

 Introductory Tutorial: Submitting Quantum Espresso Simulations to Rescale Platform

 The following example shows you how to calculate and plot molecular orbitals of benzene using DFT calculation performed by Quantum Espresso (QE).